orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/pbclassif.rst

 might not be sampled.

-The application will accept as input the input image and training geometries, as well class statistics xml file computed during previous step.
+The application will accept as input the input image and training geometries, as well class statistics XML file computed during previous step.
 It will output a vector file containing point geometries which indicate the location of the samples.